 Of the two types of snap beans, bush beans are preferred for fall planting beans over pole beans.
 Bush beans produce a higher yield before the first killing frost and earlier maturation date than pole beans.
 Bush beans need 60-70 days of temperate weather to produce.
 When fall planting beans, keep in mind that they are a little slower growing than spring beans.

 If you would like a steady crop of beans, try planting in small batches every 10 days, keeping an eye on the calendar for the first killing frost.
 Select a bush bean with the earliest maturation date (or any variety with “early” in its name) such as:

 - Early Bush Italian

-Amend the soil with a half inch of compost or composted manure.
+Amend the soil with a half inch (1.2 cm.) of compost or composted manure.
 If you’re planting beans in an area of the garden that hasn’t had beans in it before, you may want to dust the seeds with a bacterial inoculants powder.
 Water the soil well prior to planting the seeds.
-Most bush cultivars should be planted 3 to 6 inches apart in rows 2 to 2 ½ feet apart.
+Most bush cultivars should be planted 3 to 6 inches (7.6 to 15 cm.) apart in rows 2 to 2 ½ feet (61 to 76 cm.) apart.

 Additional Info on Growing Green Beans in Fall